1forh/zacharyminner.com/content/notes/how-to-get-your-coworkers-to-use-gitmoji.md

 2. Make sure you send a link to [Gitmoji](https://gitmoji.carloscuesta.me/) in Slack a few times as a subtle hint to your coworkers.
     <base-image src="/images/content/link-them-to-gitmoji.png" alt="Make sure to link them to Gitmoji's website" max-width="400px"></base-image>
 3. Say good things about it so your coworkers feel like they're missing out.
-4. When your boss asks what the point is, tell him/her "emojis = happy developers = 💰"
+4. Tell newer developers that this is the way to do things where you work.
+Get them using emojis.
+Get them on your side.
+They are easy to influence.
+5. Bribe a coworker.
+A small bribe can go a long way to nudge the progress forward here.
+Don't be afraid to buy someone a beer if they'll try out [Gitmoji](https://gitmoji.carloscuesta.me/).
-5. By now you probably have the whole office using it.
+6. By now you probably have the whole office using it.
 Nice work. 👍

 ## Making Things Easier